-Failing to pay your real property taxes in Georgia generally leads to a tax sale.
-But the winning bidder from the sale doesn't get ownership of your home right away; you'll get some time to get caught up on the overdue amounts before this happens.
+When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
+A lien effectively makes the property act as collateral for the debt.
+All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
+Accordingly, in Georgia, failing to pay your real property taxes generally leads to a tax sale.
+But the winning bidder from the sale can't get ownership of your home right away; you'll get some time to get caught up on the overdue amounts before this happens.

-If the homeowner pays the taxes, the lien dissolves.
-But if you don't pay the amount due, the sheriff may eventually:
+If you don't pay the delinquent taxes that are due, the sheriff may eventually:

 This article focuses on nonjudicial tax sales because it's the most common type of tax sale process in Georgia.
 (Generally, the judicial tax sale process is used for abandoned and blighted properties.)

 If you don't pay the taxes, you'll get a letter from the tax collector stating that you're behind and giving you 30 days to get caught up.
 (Ga.
 Code Ann. § 48-3-3).
 If you don't pay, you'll get a notice by personal delivery, registered mail, or overnight delivery, 20 days before the sheriff publishes notice of the sale in a newspaper.
 (Ga.
 Code Ann. § 48-3-9, § 48-3-10).
+Properties to be auctioned for delinquent taxes are advertised for four weeks.
+(Ga.
+Code Ann., § 9-13-141).
 Then, you'll get one more notice by registered or certified mail or overnight delivery ten days before the sale.
 (Ga.
 Code Ann. § 48-4-1).